swkMagdeburg/2016-04-11_dockerPresentation/2016-04-14 docker-slides/content.md

-# Eine Einführung in DockerC
+# Eine Einführung in Docker

 ---